-The CanAm Flyball Classic, run by the North American Flyball Association, is the Superbowl of Flyball — a relay race for dogs.
+The CanAm Flyball Classic, run by the North American Flyball Association, is the largest gathering for Flyball — a relay race for dogs.
 More than 100 teams of four dogs each come to compete from all across the U.S. and Canada.
 After the 2020 event was canceled due to the pandemic, the much-anticipated 2021 tournament returns Oct.
 8-10.

 Maija, a long-time competitor and a NAFA-approved Flyball judge, is making the journey with two of her dogs — “Diva”, a Siberian Husky rescue, and “Busy”, a Portuguese Podengo Pequeno rescue.
 But despite the excitement of the big weekend, Maija is both reminded of and inspired by those she’s lost: her first Flyball dog, Zoom, and her father, Phil Rhode, both of whom died from cancer within six months of one another.

 In addition to Diva and Busy, there’s Maija’s third and newest dog: Buddy.

 Buddy was born deaf and given to Maija’s dad Phil by a local Alaskan musher who thought the black-and-white pup was too small to pull a sled.
 Originally named Beethoven, Phil quickly changed the sled dog’s name to Buddy — explaining that the dog’s friendliness was his most prominent trait.